kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/03_Requirements/transcript.md

 First and foremost you must have the kubectl client installed.
 This whole course is based on how to use this cli tool.
 It comes in the form of a single executable binary file that you can simply download and place into one of your path folders.

 Next we have minikube.
-Minikube is one of the official Kubernetes projects and is used for building a fully functional Kubernetes cluster directly on your local workstation.
+Minikube is one of the official Kubernetes projects and it is used for building a fully functional Kubernetes cluster directly on your local workstation.
 We'll be using minikube provisioned kube clusters for most of this course.

 Minikube needs to make use of a hyper visor to build a VM, and for that we'll be using Virtualbox.